John of Nikiû: Chronicle

 The original editor of this text, Zotenberg, argued that John of Nikiû's Chronicle was originally written mostly in Greek, theorising that some of the name forms indicate that John wrote the sections concerning Egypt in Coptic.
 Scholarly opinion has shifted, however, to the belief that this chronicle was probably written in Coptic.
 The work survives only in a Ge'ez translation.
 In 1602, an Arabic translation of the original was made.
 Sections of the text are obviously corrupted with accidental omissions.
 Most notably, a passage covering thirty years (from 610 to 640) is missing.
 The narrative, especially the earlier sections up until the reign of Constantine, has many obvious historical errors.
 These may be due to mistakes by the copyist, or to a policy of deliberate negligence towards Pagan history.
 There are also many instances of myth and less a reliance on pure history, for instance, Julius Caesar's mother being cut open to birth him, resulting in a Caesarian section.
 This is a fable made up by later historians and bears no evidence to historical fact.

 John's view of the earliest periods of history is informed by sources such as Sextus Julius Africanus and John Malalas.
 The Chronicle is most noteworthy for its passages dealing with the early 7th century.
 John covers in detail the revolt of the Thracian armies in 602 and the subsequent overthrow of the Emperor Maurice by the usurper Phocas.
 His account adds considerably to our knowledge of the reign of Phocas and particularly to the successful revolt against him begun at Carthage by Heraclius.
-Unfortunately, the section dealing with the climactic Persian wars waged by Heraclius is not extant.
+However, the section dealing with the climactic Persian wars waged by Heraclius is not extant.

 Perhaps the most important section of John's Chronicle is that which deals with the invasion and conquest of Egypt by the Muslim armies of Amr ibn al-Aas.
 Though probably not an eyewitness, John was most likely of the generation immediately following the conquest, and the Chronicle provides the only near-contemporary account.
 John describes the major events of Amr's campaign, such as the taking of the Babylon Fortress and the capture of Alexandria.
 Though the timeline is occasionally confusing, its narrative details are often vivid.